 He didn’t want to do this, he realized now as he looked at her standing in his living room.
 This place was too big for him and he’d only come to stay there because the cottage had been too painful.
 Too many memories of Michael.
-But he liked seeing Elizabeth in this room—in his bedroom.
+But he liked seeing Elizabeth in this room—in his bedroom, waking up with her.

 He’d wanted more of that.
-Instead, he had to tell her he needed to leave Port Charles, likely for good.
+Instead, he had to tell her he needed to leave Port Charles.
+That this had to end.